Julian Bennet Vogel

 RESEARCH, BRAND STRATEGY & PRODUCT DEVELOPMENT

-• Building the online presence (shop, socials, content plan)
+• Building the online presence (website development, shop, socials, content plan)

 • Preparing for launch